REYMOND Karen Marie Elisabeth (1853-1926), music teacher, Burslem

 She studied music under various noted teachers, including Niels Cade.
-She and her father came to Burslem in 1887, and lived first at Beethoven House, Moorland Road, where she taught singing, pianoforte and violin.
+She and her father came to Burslem in date?
+She set up a music school at Beethoven House, Moorland Road, where she taught singing, pianoforte and violin.
 She sent one of her pupils, John Cope to Munich to study the organ under Rheinburger.

 |North Staffordshire Symphony Orchestra - Madame Reymond through the years|

 Alexandra Buildings, 76 Moorland Road, Burslem, Stoke on Trent

 Beethoven House in Moorland Road, Burslem, Stoke-on-Trent, was the location of a music school run by Madame Marie Reymond, the mentor of John Cope who founded the North Staffordshire Symphony Orchestra (originally called the The Potteries Orchestral Society).

 A BLOG FROM FRED HUGHES, local historian

 "In 1887 the Holst family of Denmark came to reside at number 218 Waterloo Road Cobridge.
 Fredrik Idon Holst and his wife Julia were accompanied by their 34 year old daughter, music teacher Karen Marie Elisabeth Reymond.
 But of all the places in the world why had this immigrant family chosen Burslem to settle?

 “Well that really is a big mystery,” says Kathy Niblett, Historian of the NSSO.
 “We know the father was a manufacturer of wooden barrels, and we know they must have been quite well off to have bought a house in the well-to-do Cobridge, which was the posh retreat of prosperous Burslem families.
 But why they decided on Burslem will forever remain a mystery in the story of this truly magical woman.” more here>